victorg1991/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/11-image-gallery-screenlet-for-ios.markdown

 ## Delegate [](id=delegate)

-Web Content List Screenlet delegates some events to an object that conforms to the `WebContentListScreenletDelegate` protocol.
+Web Content List Screenlet delegates some events to an object that conforms to the `ImageGalleryScreenletDelegate` protocol.
 This protocol lets you implement the following methods:

 - `- screenlet:onImageEntriesResponse:`: Called when a page of contents is